-It can be inflicted on a child by another child or an adult.
-Bullying can take many forms (for instance, cyber-bullying or online bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or can be because a child is adopted or has caring responsibilities.
+Bullying can be inflicted on a child by another child, or by an adult.
+Bullying can take many forms (including cyberbullying), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender / gender identity, sexual orientation, special educational need or disability or because a child is adopted or has caring responsibilities.
 It might be motivated by actual differences between children, or perceived differences.

 It can take many forms, but the three main types are:

 The damage inflicted by bullying can often be underestimated.
-It can cause considerable distress to children, to the extent that it affects their health and development or, at the extreme, causes depression and self-harm.
+It can cause considerable distress to children, to the extent that it affects their health and development or, at the extreme, causes anxiety, depression, and self-harm (including suicidal behaviour).